x4Cx58x54/writing/docs/guides/linux/wsl-initial-setup.md

 PasswordAuthentication yes
 ```

 Host Windows and WSL use the same set of port IDs, and Windows has higher priority.
-To avoid confict, use 2222 as the SSH port ID for WSL.
+To avoid conflict, use 2222 as the SSH port ID for WSL.

 To start SSH service, run